strudelbots/strudel-llm-benchmarks/README.md

 ### `run_file_summarizer`

-The `run_file_summarizer` script aims to generate a concise summary of a Python file’s core functionality.
+The `run_file_summarizer.py` script aims to generate a concise summary of a Python file’s core functionality.

 #### Usage